fu-cap/website/README.md

 # website
-Bulding a webseite after the tamplets from odin project.
+Bulding a website based off the template from odin project.